How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 Day 2 Itinerary: An Adrenaline Rush on the Ridge to Mt.
 Xiaobajian

-After finishing the peak photos, we quickly passed the base of Mt.
+After finishing the peak photos, we quickly passed the basal of Mt.
 Dabajian.
 When you go through the footpath, please proceed with caution.

 The footpath can be wet from the water dripping from Mt.
 Dabajian, and you might bump your head against the rock when you turn.

-We passed the base within 10 minutes and reached the ridgeline.
+We passed the basal within 10 minutes and reached the ridge.
 Facing toward Mt.
-Xiaobajian, I saw the Holy Ridgeline on my left side.
+Xiaobajian, I saw the Holy Ridge on my left side.

 While on the ridge, I turned back to check out Mt.
 Dabajian and saw this beautiful silhouette.

-Finally, we reached the base of Mt.
+Finally, we reached the basal of Mt.
 Xiaobajian.
 Suddenly, Mt.
 Xiaobajian looked huge.

 After some hikers left Mt.
 Xiaobajian, we started climbing to the top.
 I left my trekking poles in the bush because they would become a hinder when climbing.